-- 13.1 When relevant representations are made by a Responsible Authority or Interested Parties, the Committee may impose conditions on licences.
+- 13.1 When relevant representations are made by a Responsible Authority or Other Person, the Committee may impose conditions on licences.
 Any such conditions, which must be necessary for the promotion of the Licensing Objectives, will be specific to the individual premises and events.
 Conditions may be drawn from the model pool of conditions in the Guidance. - 13.2 Special conditions may be imposed for certain types of venues to prevent the sale and consumption of drugs and to create a safer environment for those who may have taken them.
-These conditions will take into account the "Safer Clubbing" guidelines issued by the Home Office and model conditions from the Guidance.
-Where these conditions are to be imposed advice maybe sought from appropriate bodies such as the Enfield Drug Action Team and the Police, who it is envisaged will make representations on such applications. - 13.3 The Council will have regard to the impact of licensable activities at specific premises on persons living and working in the vicinity of those premises, which are disproportionate and unreasonable.
+These conditions will take into account the "Safer Nightlife" initiative and model conditions from the Guidance.
+Where these conditions are to be imposed advice maybe sought from appropriate bodies such as the Police, who it is envisaged will make representations on such applications. - The Council will have regard to the impact of licensable activities at specific premises on persons living and working in the vicinity of those premises, which are disproportionate and unreasonable.
 These issues will mainly concern noise, light pollution, noxious smells, litter and vermin and pest infestations.
-Nuisance may include, in appropriate circumstances, the detrimental impact upon the living and working amenity and environment of

-'interested parties'.
-Special conditions and other limitations may be considered necessary where customers may be inclined towards carelessness and anti-social behaviour as a result of consuming alcohol.

-- 13.4 The Council will give consideration to setting capacity limits for licensed premises or clubs where it may be necessary for public safety or otherwise to prevent over-crowding which may lead to disorder and nuisance.
-Where applicable, further consideration will also be given to whether door supervisors would also be needed to ensure that the numbers are appropriately controlled. - 13.5 The Council recognises proper account will need to be taken to encourage and promote live music, dancing and theatre for the wider cultural benefit of the community, including for example, opera, jazz and the performance of a wide range of traditional and historic plays, contemporary music and other arts.
+Nuisance may include, in appropriate circumstances, the detrimental impact upon the living and working amenity and environment of 'other persons'.
+Special conditions and other limitations may be considered necessary where customers may be inclined towards carelessness and anti-social behaviour as a result of consuming alcohol. - The Council will give consideration to setting capacity limits for licensed premises or clubs where it may be necessary for public safety or otherwise to prevent over-crowding which may lead to disorder and nuisance.
+Where applicable, further consideration will also be given to whether door supervisors would also be needed to ensure that the numbers are appropriately controlled. - The Council recognises proper account will need to be taken to encourage and promote live music, dancing and theatre for the wider cultural benefit of the community, including for example, opera, jazz and the performance of a wide range of traditional and historic plays, contemporary music and other arts.